-Why Crypto Rug Pulls Happen in DeFi and How to Avoid It
+Why Crypto Rug Pulls Happen in DeFi — and How to Avoid Them

 If you’re standing on a rug and it’s suddenly pulled out from under you, unless it’s a magic carpet, you’d fall on the floor.
 Worse yet, you might spill or lose everything you were holding onto at that moment.
 That’s exactly why you need to be aware of rug pulls, especially when you’re trading a volatile crypto asset.